-BOX: “In the next 24 hours humans will text 188 billion times, send 144 billion emails, google 4.7 billion times, download 30 million apps, Skype for 2 billion minutes, write 2.1 million blog posts and tweet 400 million times.” –Hyperlinked Life, Barna Group
+“In the next 24 hours humans will text 188 billion times, send 144 billion emails, google 4.7 billion times, download 30 million apps, Skype for 2 billion minutes, write 2.1 million blog posts and tweet 400 million times.” –Hyperlinked Life, Barna Group

 Anyone who wonders “where the young people are” need look no further than this.
 The Millennial generation (those born between 1990 and the early 2000s) is the first truly “digital native” generation, and studies are showing that their brains have developed differently from the brains of earlier generations.
 Attention span and short term memory have been exchanged for a greater multitasking capacity, and Millennials place a much greater emphasis on entertainment and online relationships.

-But many of them are still searching for Christ.
+And many of them are still searching for Christ.

 Online mission stations may be one of the best ways to reach a group that has nearly disappeared from our church pews across the nation.